 “Indian space program needs to become more inclusive and expansive in forging partnerships with foreign space agencies, private players and conceptualizing new innovation.
 Space cannot remain the monopoly of ISRO.
 We need a clear, precise policy on opening up of space”, he emphasizes.

 Traditionally, public-funded space programs were main source of investments for space sector.
-However, disruption and rigorous spinning of terrestrial industries have led to a paradigm shift enhanced by the entry of Information Technology and internet players in the space sector.
+However, disruption and rigorous spinning of terrestrial industries has led to a paradigm shift enhanced by the entry of Information Technology and internet players in the space sector.